-To achieve success you’ll need to track carefully as well, asking yourself questions such as how much you’re paying for Internet, phone, rent, utilities, paper supplies, lunches, and every other expense you incur.
+To achieve success, you’ll need to track carefully as well, asking yourself questions such as how much you’re paying for Internet, phone, rent, utilities, paper supplies, lunches, and every other expense you incur.
 It’s easy to lose control of this, to say, “Well, it’s just $50, not a big deal.”
-But that $50 is a big deal, because if you let it slide, chances are you’re letting other expense fly under your radar—a terrible, bank-busting habit.
+But that $50 is a big deal because if you let it slide, chances are you’re letting other expenses fly under your radar—a terrible, bank-busting habit.

 Tip: If you have some expenses on auto-pay, it’s time to look these accounts over.
 Most of the time you don’t even think about these expenses unless they go over a certain amount, but this is a mistake.
 So ask questions and make decisions.
 Do you really need to pay $100 a month for paper, or have you just let that account run, unchecked, for months?